gittuf/gittuf/docs/specification.md

 actor making the change to the ref.

-Given that each entry in effect points to its parent entry using its hash, an RSL is a Merkle tree. gittuf's implementation of the RSL uses Git's underlying Merkle graph.
+Given that each entry in effect points to its parent entry using its hash, an RSL is a hash chain. gittuf's implementation of the RSL uses Git's underlying Merkle graph.
 Generally, gittuf is designed to ensure the RSL is linear but a privileged attacker may be able to cause the RSL to branch, resulting in a forking attack.